MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab06_Customer_Journeys.md

 2. Navigate to **Customer Journeys** from the **Marketing execution** group.
 Click **+New**.
 When prompted to select a template, click **Skip.**

 3. Click the dorpdown carrot in the upper right corner.
 Name the journey **[my prefix] Contoso Request a Quote Journey**.
 Select today as a start date and 4:00 PM as the time.
-Set recurring as yes.
+Set recurring as no. Set end date 4 weeks after start date.

 4. Switch to the General tab.
 Ensure target is set to contact.
-Set the recurrence count and recurrence interval both to 1.

 5. Save your changes.